redox-os/website/content/news/this-month-250930.md

 ## Redox on Hackaday!

-Tyler August wrote an article about Redox on BlackBerry in Hackaday, maybe it's the first Redox OS article there.
+Tyler August wrote an article about Redox on BlackBerry in Hackaday, quite possibly the first Redox OS article there.

 https://hackaday.com/2025/09/24/who-wants-a-rusty-old-smartphone/